nextcloud/documentation/admin_manual/office/migration.rst

 - Paths with ``lool`` have been renamed to ``cool``
 - Paths with ``loleaflet`` have been renamed to ``browser``

-Fully detailed reverse proxy configration guides for various solutions can be found at https://sdk.collaboraonline.com/docs/installation/Proxy_settings.html
+Fully detailed reverse proxy configuration guides for various solutions can be found at https://sdk.collaboraonline.com/docs/installation/Proxy_settings.html

 Upgrade distribution packages
 *****************************